AmanVattoli/DataWiz-ML/README.md

-# DataWiz-ML
+# DataWiz

-AI-powered data quality analysis tool with machine learning capabilities for comprehensive data assessment and issue detection.
+ML-powered data quality analysis tool with machine learning capabilities for comprehensive data assessment and issue detection.

+## About DataWiz

+DataWiz is a comprehensive data quality analysis platform that leverages machine learning algorithms to automatically detect, analyze, and report data quality issues in CSV files.
+The tool combines traditional statistical analysis with advanced ML models to provide deep insights into your data's health and reliability.

+### What DataWiz Does

+- **Automated Data Profiling**: Generates detailed statistical summaries and data type analysis
+- **ML-Powered Anomaly Detection**: Uses multiple machine learning algorithms to identify outliers and unusual patterns
+- **Data Quality Assessment**: Evaluates completeness, consistency, validity, and accuracy of your datasets
+- **Interactive Visualization**: Provides rich dashboards and charts to visualize data quality metrics
+- **Issue Classification**: Categorizes detected problems by severity and type for prioritized remediation
+- **Pattern Recognition**: Identifies hidden relationships and dependencies within your data

+### Key Capabilities

+- **Multi-Algorithm Analysis**: Employs ensemble methods using XGBoost, LightGBM, and TensorFlow for robust detection
+- **Real-time Processing**: Processes large datasets efficiently with batch processing capabilities
+- **Comprehensive Reporting**: Generates detailed reports with actionable insights and recommendations
+- **Scalable Architecture**: Built with modern web technologies for handling enterprise-scale data analysis
+- **User-friendly Interface**: Intuitive web interface requiring no technical expertise to operate

 ## Features

-- 📊 **Data Quality Analysis** - Comprehensive analysis of CSV files
+- 📊 **Data Quality Analysis** - Comprehensive analysis of CSV files with ML-powered insights
-- 🤖 **Machine Learning Models** - Advanced anomaly detection and pattern recognition
+- 🤖 **Machine Learning Models** - Advanced anomaly detection using ensemble methods
-- 🔍 **Issue Detection** - Automatic identification of data quality problems
+- 🔍 **Issue Detection** - Automatic identification of data quality problems and inconsistencies
-- 📈 **Visual Reports** - Interactive dashboards and data visualization
+- 📈 **Visual Reports** - Interactive dashboards with detailed charts and metrics
-- 🧹 **Data Profiling** - Detailed statistical analysis and data profiling
+- 🧹 **Data Profiling** - Statistical analysis with correlation matrices and distribution plots
+- 🎯 **Anomaly Scoring** - Quantitative scoring of data quality issues with confidence levels
+- 📋 **Detailed Logging** - Comprehensive analysis logs for debugging and audit trails

 ## Prerequisites